oppia/oppia-web-developer-docs/LaCE-onboarding-guide.md

 This page will help you solve common queries that you may face while working on LaCE issues.
 If you do not get a satisfactory explanation from this page, feel free to mention your query in the issue thread that you are working on or else make a discussion regarding this in [Dicussions](https://github.com/oppia/oppia/discussions).
-If you feel that your query can be a valid addition to this page, then make sure to create a new issue in [here](https://github.com/oppia/oppia-web-developer-docs/issues) addressing your question.
+If you feel that your query can be a valid addition to this page, then make sure to create a new issue [here](https://github.com/oppia/oppia-web-developer-docs/issues) addressing your question.

 # How to perform common operations on your local server